sumansaurav143/TV2Z/README.md

  1. Email and Password Input with validation using Regex.
  2. It can directly use local storage data to validate the user.
  3. If we enter wrong input it will show popoup related to input.
+ 4. If User is new you have to Register first.
- 5. SignUp Page is linked with "SignUp Button";
+ 5. SignUp Page is linked with "SignUp Button".

  # In SignUp Page:-
  1. There is 4 input related to the User Input & Store data in Local Storage.